B2B Influencer Marketing: What It Is & 4 Ways to Incorporate It

 In B2B, these influential experts are typically professionals (ranging from marketers and salespeople to doctors to contractors) who have built a following on their own digital marketing channels (social profiles, podcasts, newsletters, etc.).
 And businesses partner with them in different ways to use their credibility and reach to drive their own awareness, demand and leads.

-How CAN YOU USE B2B influencers?
+How can you use B2B influencers?

 When it comes to B2B influencers, some companies use traditional paid partnerships to promote products/services.
 However, there are many other ways to activate B2B influencers across marketing and PR programs, including: